COMMERCIALIZATION

 myth that the only way to get cost down is to get volume up, which may be

-applicable to very high-volume commodity products that have few changes in
+applicable to very high-volume commodity products that have little variation or few changes in

 markets or designs.
 However, it